-At the end of the day, the food you put into your body will manifest itself in the way you feel.
+Reveena’s Kitchen is my way of sharing my favorite recipes that embrace so called “restrictive eating.”
+At the end of the day, the food you put into your body will manifest itself as the way you feel.
 You have every right to love the skin you call your own and every right and responsibility to treat it nicely.
 I hope that you get deep pleasure from the food you eat.
-Be it a healthy meal or a special treat, you should enjoy it immensely.
+Be it a healthy meal or a special treat, you should enjoy immensely.